Enalean/tuleap-documentation-en/languages/en/user-guide/my-personal-dashboard/project-milestones.rst

   This module is part of :ref:`Tuleap Enterprise <tuleap-enterprise>`.
 It might not be available on your installation of Tuleap.

-The widget Project Milestones aims at displaying the main information of a Scrum Agile Dashboard on a personal or project dashboard.
+The widget Project Milestones aims at displaying the main information of a Scrum Backlog on a personal or project dashboard.

 Project Milestones features:

-* Multiple widgets to synthesize several Agile Dashboard of projects on same dashboard
+* Multiple widgets to synthesize several Backlog of projects on same dashboard
 * Integration with TestManagement

 Configuration
 ~~~~~~~~~~~~~

-The displayed project in Project Milestones must have the Agile Dashboard service activated,
+The displayed project in Project Milestones must have the Backlog service activated and configured (see :ref:`backlog`).
-and it is mandatory that a Scrum Agile Dashboard be configured (see :ref:`Agile Dashboard <agile-dashboard>`).

 Project Milestones can be displayed on any personal dashboard or project dashboard.